 result.meta.id (type: string)

-The key of the document that was inserted by this operation.
+The key of the document that was incremented (or created and incremented) by this operation.

 result.doc.count (type: number)

 If the operation is successful, this field contains the post-increment value of the requested counter document.

+Note: if you will be handling large counts (more than 15 digits), please see the section titled "JSON Number Precision" in this document.

 result.error (type: Object)

-This field is populated if the operation failed.
+This field is populated only if the operation failed.
 The contents of the error varies based on the type of error encountered, and commonly occurring fields are documented below.

 result.error.code (type: number)